paul-ohl/dotfiles/README.md

 ### Nvim

-[Netrw](https://neovim.io/doc/user/pi_netrw.html) or I'd like to browse custom directories easily.
+Finish OpenDirectoryInTab, tab renaming

+browse custom directories easily, improve on OpenDirectoryInTab -> create custom pickers easily in Telescope

+look into :h terminal-debug, or find a plugin that could do something similar

 Edit a file from the terminal inside vim.